-5. The Customs Administration of Finland organizes a special training course for customs officers of developing countries which is held every year.
+4. The Customs Administration of Finland organizes a special training course for customs officers of developing countries which is held every other year.
 The course is conducted in English and is of about two-months duration.
-The GATT Agreement and its comparison with the BDV is one of the subjects included in the course.
+The subject-matter of the course will change periodically and will be limited to a specific area of customs.

-6. The Customs Administration of France arranges a customs course of one-year's duration.
+5. The Customs Administration of France arranges a customs course of one-year's duration.
 About two thirds of the syllabus is identical with that of the preliminary training course for French customs inspectors, the remainder being intended specifically for foreign trainees mostly coming from French-speaking developing countries with which France has concluded technical assistance or co-operation agreements.
 Some participants come from other countries particularly in Latin America.

-7. The Federal Republic of Germany holds normally one or two customs courses each year for middle and senior-level customs officers of developing countries.
+6. The Federal Republic of Germany holds normally one or two customs courses each year for middle and senior-level customs officers of developing countries.
 These courses are of three to four months duration and are held in English, French or Spanish.
 Customs valuation is in the syllabus.

-8. Japan conducts a two-month course for middle-level customs officers from developing countries.
+7. Japan conducts a two-month course for middle-level customs officers from developing countries.
 The course is conducted in English covering every aspect of customs administration through lectures, seminars and observation tours.
 Customs valuation is one of the subjects covered by the course.

-9. Switzerland holds a customs training course for the supervisory/management level officers of the developing countries.
+8. Switzerland holds a customs training course for the supervisory/management level officers of the developing countries.
 Conducted in the French language the course is of about two-months duration.
 Customs valuation is covered by the course.

-10. The United States Customs Service has instituted training courses on the GATT Code to be given by United States customs instructors who travel to the country which request technical assistance.
+9. The United States Customs Service has instituted training courses on the GATT Code to be given by United States customs instructors who travel to the country which requests technical assistance.
 The language of instruction is English.
 However simultaneous interpretation could be arranged under special circumstances with advance notice and if funding is provided.

-11. Under mutually agreed terms, the European Economic Community provides technical advice and other assistance on customs matters, including valuation under the GATT Code.
+10. Under mutually agreed terms, the European Economic Community provides technical advice and other assistance on customs matters, including valuation under the GATT Code.
 The languages used can be English, French, Spanish or other Community languages.
 Requests for such assistance should be addressed to the Commission for the European Communities.

-12. Paragraphs 1 to 10 give a very brief description of these training courses which include valuation as a part of general customs training.
+11. Paragraphs 1 to 10 give a very brief description of these training courses which include valuation as a part of general customs training.
 For details, the Council's brochure on training which describes the training courses held each year should be consulted.
 Direct contact with the country organizing the course could also be established.

-13. As regards the financial grants, for most cases mentioned in this paper the training is provided free.
+12. As regards the financial grants, for most cases mentioned in this paper the training is provided free.
 In addition some host countries bear the travelling expenses of foreign officials to and from courses and other expenses such as board and lodging.

-14. Apart from the special training courses organized specially for the officials of developing countries, customs administrations of some countries also admit foreign trainees in the regular training courses means for their own officials.
+13. Apart from the special training courses organized specially for the officials of developing countries, customs administrations of some countries also admit foreign trainees in the regular training courses meant for their own officials.
 Information on it can also be obtained from the Council's brochure on training.